 These are the most semantically important terms.

-How KeyBERT works is: it tokenizes the terns, extracts embeddings, and then it gives you the most important word.
+How KeyBERT works is: it tokenizes the terms, extracts embeddings, and then it gives you the most important word.
 In simple terms, from every sentence, from every keyword, you have one word that is the most vital one.

 I highly recommend this video to learn KeyBERT, but essentially you can identify one word, choose to identify a bigram, which is a link of two words (and they don’t need to be following one another in the keyword that you provide, which is very important), or you can also give a full content piece to actually identify the main terms from the content that you have to actually see if you’re overstuffing with the keywords that you have.